delphic-digital/Skeletor.docs/content/overview/sass.md

 ---

 Skeletor comes with Sass and a structure setup.
-See the comments in each partial for more detailed explanations.
-Also, some sass helper libraries and plugins are preinstalled:
+The following Sass helper libraries and plugins are preinstalled:
  * [Susy](http://susy.oddbird.net), great for robust grids
  * [Bourbon](http://bourbon.io), awesome set of mixins
  * [Breakpoint](http://breakpoint-sass.com), used with a custom mixin to make breakpoints easy
-* [Node Sass Globbing](https://github.com/britco/node-sass-globbing), so you don't have to add custom partials to the main.scss
+ * [Node Sass Globbing](https://github.com/britco/node-sass-globbing), so you don't have to add custom partials to the main.scss.
+Be careful of casscading rules!!

 ## Brief overview of structure

-#### `main.scss`
+### `main.scss`

 The `main.scss` file contains the entries points for the sites sass partials.